iitravindra/streaming_fraud_detection/README.md

 - Username: `admin`
 - Password: `admin`

+Navigate to Dashboards and click on 'Fraud Detection Dahboard' dashboard.
 Here, you'll be able to monitor transaction statistics and detect fraud trends over a 10-minute period.
+Note - You may need to refresh the dashboard for the first time.
+Just refresh the dashboard page for the first time and later it will update after every 5 seconds.

 ---